Skip to main content

 Predefined reports

 Data Integration provides a convenient entry point and recommended approach for accessing a range of predefined reports.
-Each report includes a concise data description, a list of customizable fields (if applicable), and the schema mapping.
+Each report has a concise data description, a list of customizable fields (if applicable), and the schema mapping.

 Custom reports